Harvesting the surplus fruit growing throughout Boulder to protect black bears and other sensitive wildlife.

 Community Fruit Rescue awarded funding by Governor Polis and Colorado Parks & Wildlife to help reduce human-bear conflicts

-We are thrilled to be selected as 1 of 11 organizations that were awarded funding through Colorado Parks & Wildlife's new Human-Bear Conflict Reduction Grant Program.
-This yearlong grant opportunity gives CFR the momentum to expand its urban harvest programming and allows us to begin building our new Wildlife Coexistence program.
+CFR is honored to have received two rounds of funding through Colorado Parks & Wildlife's Human-Bear Conflict Reduction Grant Program.
+This grant opportunity gave CFR the momentum to expand its urban harvest programming and allows us to build our Wildlife Coexistence program.
 Our goal is to make Boulder a safer place for bears and people, and to provide a replicable model for other communities that share spaces with black bears.

 Governor Polis announces 11 new grants from the Human-Bear Conflict Reduction Community Grant Program on 7/15/2022. |